HuynhXinh/mvvm-clean-architecture/README.md

 ## Appreciate
-Many appreciate for any comments, contributions, report issues And any star or fort are most motivation for me to update more new features
+Many appreciate for any comments, contributions, report issues And any star or fork are most motivation for me to update more new features

 ## Screenshot